openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

 ### Set Language Level and Bytecode Level

-In order to be able to use OpenRewrite to modernize old projects it's important to be able to run on older JDK implementations.
-To run these old JDK implementations, please update the Java compiler to target Java Language and Bytecode level 1.8:
+"To enable running on the widest possible range of JDK versions, configure the Java compiler to target Java Language and Bytecode level 1.8:"

 {% tabs %}
 {% tab title="Gradle" %}